alessandro-gentilini/R-METAR-decoder/README.md

 R-METAR-decoder
 ===============

-A METAR decoder written in R
+A METAR decoder written in R - work in progress!